dschinkel/espresso-machine-refactoring-kata/README.md

 *Your job is to perform the following in this order:*
 1. **Write integration tests** around the messy legacy code to gain confidence before refactorin

-    - this step is for more advanced testing IMO.
-If you're a beginner with tests #1 & #2 can be optional, it might be too much to take on at first and that's fine.
-If so then just implement the refactoring for now and revisit #3 later.
+    - If you're a beginner with tests #1 can be optional but still do #3 after you refactor and get to know TDD

 2. **Refactor it** using [SOLID Principles](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod)